Family History, Honor Roll - WWII, Military History

 WWII draft registration card for Bernard Dominic Valesano.

 On 7 October 1944, 2LT Bernard Valesano participated in “Red Force”—a mission to bomb the Vienna Winterhafen Oil Depot.
 Visibility was clear that early afternoon as he co-piloted the B-24 from Giulia in Italy towards Vienna.
 There were eight other crew members on the aircraft including the pilot 1LT Rudolf Lunak—a man from Four Oaks, Pennsylvania.
 A group of P-51s and P-38s escorted the planes through their flight.
+This mission was one of Bernard’s first as it was required of all pilots to act as a Co-Pilot for five flights prior to piloting ones own crew.
+It was on one of these first missions that plane Bernard’s flew in crashed.

 Map showing location of the plane shot down by flak.